-Which insurance for a building under construction is best for your project?
-With so much at stake, getting the necessary coverage can be stressful and confusing for contractors.
-Two cornerstones of any plan are Builder’s Risk and Contractor’s Liability insurance.
+Two cornerstones of any insurance program are Builder’s Risk and Contractor’s Liability.
 Are you clear on the differences?
 In this article, we’re going to discuss the main ways these polices differ.

-Despite rigorous risk management, this is just a fact of the industry.
+This is just a fact of the industry, despite rigorous risk management.
 The work is dangerous and slip-ups happen.
 When there is an error, your Contractors Liability Insurance offsets the losses so you aren’t hit with a massive bill.

 Builder’s Risk is insurance for a building under construction.
 It covers the construction and materials against damages caused by ‘external’ events like storms, fire, theft or vandalism.

 For any construction site, these can be huge problems.
-Wind is the most common, responsible for 28% of Builder’s Risk claims.
-Construction site fires only account for 0.2% of all fires.
-But they’re considered an extreme cause of loss in construction because the devastation they wreak is so severe.
-Think about all the materials and exposed structures, and that starts to make sense.
+Wind is the most common.
+In fact, wind is responsible for 28% of Builder’s Risk claims.
+Construction site fires are considered an extreme cause of loss because the devastation they wreak is so severe.
+But whatever happens, you need to protect your property.

-Builder’s Risk insures against any ‘covered cause of loss’ specified when the policy is drawn up.
-A basic policy only provides insurance for a building under construction.
-If any listed external events occur, Builder’s Risk can be triggered without requiring a formal claim.
+Builder’s Risk provides insurance for a building under construction.
+If any listed events occur, Builder’s Risk can be triggered without requiring a formal claim.

 Most policies include weather events, arson, theft and vandalism.
 But there’s much flexibility, depending on the specific risks of your job.
 Extensions cover water damage, property in transit and temporary structures.